Abeinevincent/musicstreaming_api/README.md

 ## Installation

-To run the Music Streaming App locally, follow these steps:
+To run the Music Streaming API locally, follow these steps:

 ```sh
 # Clone this repository to your local machine